 Bequests: You may include Florida State College of Law in your will for a specific amount, a percentage of your estate, or a remainder gift after bequests to other interests have been paid.
 A bequest provides an estate tax deduction for the full value of your bequest to Florida State College of Law.

-For additional information on these or other types of outright and deferred gifts, please contact Jeanne Curtin, Assistant Dean for Development.
+For additional information on these or other types of outright and deferred gifts, please contact Mackenzie Crane, Development Officer.